dice-group/AutoCL/README.md

 # Our contributions

-### Hyperparameter Optimization
+### Hyperparameter Optimization(HPO)
 We proposed one approach for hyperparameter optimization of concept learners based one TPE sampler from Optuna framework.
-Our source code shown in optuna_random_sampler.py from examples folder
+Our HPO source code shown in optuna_random_sampler.py from examples folder.
+We ran TPE sampler via get_best_optimization_result_for_tpe_sampler funtion in order to obtain the best hyperparameters of our concepet learner.

 ### Feature Selection
-We provides methods for automatic feature selection in knowledge graphs
+We provides methods for automatic feature selection in knowledge graphs.
+Our Feature Selection source code shown in evolearner_feature_selection.py from examples folder.
+The raw data was saved in the KGs,we employeed OwlReady2 to extra the features from KGs.
+Funtions get_data_properties, get_object_properties are used to get DatatypeProperty features and ObjectProperty features.
+We apply calc_variance_threshold funtion to variance-filtered data, select_k_best_features funtion used to search the best features.